Blogs

 Exterior Surface (Mold Cavity) Design

-First we talked about Interior Surface (Mold Core) Design, link to the blog : https://cmppin.com/blog/interior-surface-mold-core-design/
+First we talked about Interior Surface (Mold Core) Design, link to the blog : http://cmppin.com/blog/interior-surface-mold-core-design/

 The inner and outer walls of the part are formed simultaneously and integrally, but interior and exterior designs are essentially independent so we review them separately.
 As the design develops, the designer should begin thinking about the interaction of the plastic and the mould that will produce the part.
 The visual exterior of many products is formed in one half of the mould called a cavity.
 Following are some of the features of mould cavities the designer will want to consider.